seekinginfiniteloop/fedcal/README.md

 ### fedcal is about answering big and small questions, improving predictions, and understanding the U.S. Government, its effect on society and the world

 > [!NOTE]
-> The Federal Government is a big control group (of sorts) if you think about it. **Two million people are mostly at work... or they aren't** because of holidays, weekends, military passdays, or government shutdowns.
+> If you think about it, the U.S. Government is a big control group, of sorts. **Two million people are mostly at work... or they aren't** because of holidays, weekends, military passdays, or government shutdowns.
 One minute the government is 'on', and the next it is 'off'.
 Of course, it's more complicated than that -- sometimes only half, a third, or 90% of the government is impacted, which offers opportunities for even richer differential analysis (and one fedcal hopes to enable).
 But it's not just shutdowns -- a continuing resolution instead of a full year appropriation is another kind of binary relationship, or even whether a holiday falls on a Monday or Tuesday. fedcal aims to give you the tools to explore these relationships and their significance (...or insignificance).

 #### A few example questions fedcal can help answer: